huohuoren4/docs/python/pytest/reference_guides/api_reference/functions.md

     - `math.isclose(a, b, rel_tol=1e-9, abs_tol=0.0)`: True if the relative tolerance is met w.r.t. either a or b or if the absolute tolerance is met.
 Because the relative tolerance is calculated w.r.t. both a and b, this test is symmetric (i.e. neither a nor b is a “reference value”).
 You have to specify an absolute tolerance if you want to compare to `0.0` because there is no tolerance by default.
 More information: `math.isclose()`.

     - `numpy.isclose(a, b, rtol=1e-5, atol=1e-8)`: True if the difference between a and b is less that the sum of the relative tolerance w.r.t. b and the absolute tolerance.
 Because the relative tolerance is only calculated w.r.t. b, this test is asymmetric and you can think of b as the reference value.
 Support for comparing sequences is provided by `numpy.allclose()`.
-More information: numpy.isclose.
+More information: `numpy.isclose`.

     - `unittest.TestCase.assertAlmostEqual(a, b)`: True if a and b are within an absolute tolerance of `1e-7`.
 No relative tolerance is considered , so this function is not appropriate for very large or very small numbers.
 Also, it’s only available in subclasses of `unittest.TestCase` and it’s ugly because it doesn’t follow PEP8.
 More information: `unittest.TestCase.assertAlmostEqual()`.